inko-lang/website/source/manual/style-guide.html.md

 [10, 20, 30].first()
 ```

-When passing one or more arguments, include parenthesis:
+When passing one or more arguments, include parentheses:

 ```inko
 # Good